 Popular overreach

 Young white girls are sent home from school or bullied online for braiding their hair or wearing hoop earrings.
 Food bloggers are upbraided for “fuelling racial stereotypes” by showing chopsticks with non-Chinese food.
-A Mexican restaurant is criticized for handing out sombreros to non-Mexicans at a UK university’s orientation event.
+A Mexican restaurant is criticized for handing out sombreros to non-Mexican students at a UK university’s orientation event.
 Novelists are told they have no business writing about people or stories that aren’t part of their own culture.
-White musicians are pressured to justify playing (or enjoying) jazz or blues or hip hop, or in fact any music from outside their own context, however that may be defined.
+White musicians are pressured to justify playing (or enjoying) jazz or blues or hip hop, or any music from outside their own context, however that may be defined.

 Motive matters